 Several sectors in the Mid-Valley Region (Marion, Polk, and Yamhill) are projected to experience strong sector growth.
 The top three fastest growing sectors are all projected to experience growth above the state average of 16% between 2020 and 2030.
-In the Mid-Willamette Valley, leisure and hospitality is projected to grow at a rate of 43%, making it the fastest growing sector by far, although these jobs typically pay lower than the county average.
-Transportation, warehousing, utilities, and professional and business services are projected to grow at a rate of 25% and 24% respectively.
+In the Mid-Willamette Valley, Leisure and Hospitality are projected to grow at a rate of 43%, making it the fastest growing sector by far, although these jobs typically pay less than the county average.
+Transportation, Warehousing, Utilities, and Professional and Business Services are projected to grow at a rate of 25% and 24% respectively.
 Strong economic growth is a positive signal for economic resilience.